 - Selected app access

-Note that Honda markets the HondaLink app in several tiers.
-Some features are free, like the ability to send an address to the navigation system, but motorists who want access to collision notifications and enhanced roadside assistance will need to pay $89 a year.
-Those seeking the ability to start their car remotely, lock and unlock it (for a delivery driver, notably), find their car in a parking lot, and locate it if it’s stolen will need to subscribe to the Remote plan Honda charges $110 a year for.
+HondaLink is available in a few different packages.
+Some features are for free in addition to subscription prices.
+Motorists who want access to collision notifications and enhanced roadside assistance will need to pay $89 a year.
+The next subscription level offers a longer list of features, however.
+Those seeking to start their car remotely, lock, and unlock it (for a delivery driver, notably), for example, will need to choose the Remote plan.
+The $110 per year plan enables consumers to find their car in a parking lot and locate it if stolen.
 The top Concierge plan, priced at $260 annually, includes a personal concierge.
+Most drivers will likely pass on the subscription options, though.
+In our opinion, it’s not worth the subscription for most users — unless you know you’ll need at least a handful of the features.

 - 2020 Tesla Model S vs. 2020 Tesla Model 3: Which one comes out on top?